-All staff trained in our Phonics scheme RWInc and Phonics is now consistently taught across the school.
-Targeted intervention on spot; ight children has been particularly successful is improving outcomes.
+All staff trained in our Phonics scheme RWIncs.
+Phonics is consistently taught across the school.

-Year 1 phonics scores have improved from Summer 2022.
 Staff CPD, consistency of approach, targeted support by Teaching assistants, teachers and daily interventions with our academic mentor have improved outcomes and confidence across the school.
+Year 1 phonics scores improved from Summer 2023, however, the attainment of disadvantaged pupils was significantly lower than their peers.